russell-archer/HelloIAPWorld/README.md

 From the **Manage StoreKit Transaction** view you can select a transaction and then:

-- Approve a transaction (if it's pending parental approval)
+- **Approve** a transaction (if it's pending parental approval)
-- Decline a transaction (if it's pending parental approval)
+- **Decline** a transaction (if it's pending parental approval)
-- Issue a refund
+- Issue a **refund**
-- Resolve transaction issues
+- **Resolve** transaction issues
-- Delete a transaction
+- **Delete** a transaction

+The ability to **delete** transactions is a huge boast to productivity!
+Previously, when working with App Store Connect sandbox accounts you could test purchase a product once.
+If you wanted to test purchasing the same product again you'd have to create a new sandbox account, complete with
+Apple ID, email, etc.

+For a more detailed treatment of in-app purchases see [https://github.com/russell-archer/IAPTestingDemo](https://github.com/russell-archer/IAPTestingDemo).